Nishant-Ramakuru/website/content/_index.md

       title: Meet The Leadership
       text:
       items:
-        -name: Nishant Ramakur Co-founder and CEO and CTO, Head of Research and Development
+        - name: Nishant Ramakur Co-founder and CEO and CTO, Head of Research and Development
           icon: magnifying-glass
           description:
         - name: Harshit Khanna Co-founder CEO and CTO Head of Robotics Technology